Looking for books like Six of Crows? I’m obsessing over these 15 books (and you will too!)

 We follow Diz who runs an illegal maz siphoning business with her three best friends.
 They get offered one last massive heist that could change everything.

 This was a well written standalone.
 The book opened with a bang and it was fairly fast-paced throughout.
 It felt like a cross between Ready, Player One and Six of Crows.
 The world-building around the magic was also really excellent.
-You can buy Spellhacker on Book Depository with free shipping worldwide.

 Books with morally grey characters